Funerals and Ashes

-When someone we love dies, it is important to mark the occasion properly.
+When someone dies, it is important to mark the occasion properly.
 A church funeral is an opportunity to give thanks to God for the person who has died, for all that was good in their lives and for the way in which our lives have been enriched by them.

 It’s also important for us as those who continue to live in this world.
 For our own health and the importance of the grieving process, it is vital that we have a chance to say goodbye properly.